Pediatric Orthopedic surgeons width="1024" height="188"

 What Causes Hip Dislocation?

-A traumatic injury normally causes injuries like a hip dislocation.
-Pushing a hip joint out of its socket normally requires a lot of force.
+A traumatic injury commonly causes injuries like a hip dislocation.
+Pushing a hip joint out of its socket requires typically a lot of force.
 As doctors, we see car accidents as the most typical cause.
 A severe fall, an injury sustained while playing sports, or an accident at work might potentially cause the dislocation too.
 If your child has developmental hip dislocation (hip dysplasia), dislocating a joint may require much less force.
 People who have received a hip replacement are also more likely to dislocate again during everyday activities.

 What Does a Dislocated Hip Look Like?